-AXIS Audio Analytics is a software platform for edge-based analytics that are integrated in Axis device software.
-These analytics capture and detect sounds without saving the original audio stream.
-This is a way to safeguard privacy, and it works because the analytics are edge-based and provide audio metadata.
+AXIS Audio Analytics is integrated in compatible Axis devices.
+It captures and detects sounds without saving the original audio stream.
+This is a way to safeguard privacy, and it works because AXIS Audio Analytics is edge-based and provides audio metadata.